binkley/homebrewery-files/scribes-supplies.md

 #### Inks

-Magical properties function only a quill from these supplies is used with the ink.
+Magical properties function only when the ink is used by a quill from these supplies.

 _**Bountiful Ink.**_
 _Favored by artists, students and novices, this ink is colorful._